 We often talk about the explosive power that PR can have in creating attention for our entrepreneurial endeavors and this graph illustrates some of it’s potential.
 Quite simply, the right placements in the right publications can drive tremendous upticks in lead generation, user acquisition, and overall growth.

 Case in point: BMV recently experienced this first-hand with one of our clients, Bark’N’Borrow.
 We helped the community for dog lovers, which offers users the chance to “borrow” dogs for play dates, with their official launch this past November.
-Prior to the launch, the company had been quietly testing their app in the Los Angeles area and really only had a handful of active users.
+Prior to the launch, the company had been quietly testing its app in the Los Angeles area and really only had a handful of active users.

 As part of the launch strategy, we secured a feature story in the New York Times.
 When the story hit on November 12, the results were, well… pretty F’ing incredible!
 As soon as the story ran online, we saw an explosion across social media.
 In just a couple of hours, the NYT piece had been shared over 10,000 times.
 And the buzz was just starting to snowball.